sambuddha7/SaporAI/README.md

     accept both incoming changes
     then same as committing alone

-2. When working as a single user git add->commit->push
+2. When working as a single user git add->commit->pushh